marlonbochi/MyLibrary/README.md

 Uses the openlibrary API to search the books used in the system.

 It was developed with the Angular 6, SCSS, Bootstrap and uses the Bootswatch theme, "sketchy".
-Uses the NodeJS packet driver "npm".
+Uses NodeJS package control "npm".

 It uses the JsStore library to perform CRUD in the browser database, IndexedDB.